 All that said, it’s certainly scary to think about Google’s tremendous online power.
 The vast majority of online searches occur on Google, and as we all know, even small changes the company makes to its algorithm can have drastic effects on all of us SEOs vying for the top rankings.
 When a company holds your livelihood in its hands, it’s hard not to get the jitters from time to time – but we think you can rest easy for now.

 Hoping to get a leg up with Google and other search engines?
-Check out 417 Marketing, an online marketing company based in Springfield, Missouri, that specializes in SEO and web design.
+Check out 417 Marketing.
+Our team of knowledgeable, creative, and passionate professionals specializes in SEO, web design and maintenance, and Google Ads, and we have successfully completed over 700 websites since our inception in 2010.
 Click here to contact us and learn more about what we can do for your company.